beejjorgensen/bgnet/src/bgnet.md

 maximum of 128 characters.
 Let's have a look a sample packet structure that we might use in this situation:

-1. `len` (1 byte, unsigned)—The total length of the packet, counting the 8-byte
-   user name and chat data.
+1. `len` (1 byte, unsigned)---The total length of the packet, counting the 8-byte user name and chat data.

-2. `name` (8 bytes)—The user's name, NUL-padded if necessary.
+2. `name` (8 bytes)---The user's name, NUL-padded if necessary.

-3. `chatdata` (_n_-bytes)—The data itself, no more than 128 bytes.
+3. `chatdata` (_n_-bytes)---The data itself, no more than 128 bytes.
 The length of the packet should be calculated as the length of this data plus 8 (the length of the name field, above).

 Why did I choose the 8-byte and 128-byte limits for the fields?
 I pulled them out of the air, assuming they'd be long enough.
 Maybe, though, 8 bytes is too